pemcg/manageiq-automation-howto-guide/chapter5/a_more_advanced_example.md

 ![Screenshot](images/screenshot15.png)

 <br>
-If we click on the _Add Custom Attribute_ button we should be presented with our dialog...
+If we click on the _Add Custom Attribute_ button we should be presented with our dialog:
 <br> <br>

 ![Screenshot](images/screenshot16.png)

 <br>
-Enter some text and click _Submit_, wait a few seconds, and we should see the new custom attribute displayed at the botton of the VM details pane...
+Enter some text and click _Submit_, wait a few seconds, and we should see the new custom attribute displayed at the botton of the VM details pane:
 <br> <br>

 ![Screenshot](images/screenshot17.png)